sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 2. It yields a software system that works end-to-end, so you can iterate on it, and move from a complete system that works to a different complete system that works.
 This is much safer and faster, de-risking your progress.
 3. You can put automated tests in place, to prevent any new functionality from breaking your desired system-wide properties.

 Wait a minute though, what about YAGNI?
 Are we not wasting time trying to imagine a future that will never happen?
 Should we not face these challenges when and if they manifest?
+YAGNI has to do with the scope of your product, not the quality of your system.

+You can still overdo a walking skeleton, so it's a balance, but you shouldn't just ignore an aspect with the idea that you'll think about it later.
+This is because the cost of doing something changes dramatically during the lifecycle of a system.
+Designing is about trade-offs, and these decisions can be hard to reverse.

+So if you design your messaging infrastructure one way, ignore tenant isolation, and later on try to design for tenant isolation, you'll find that the way your messaging infrastructure works will also have to change.
+And I'm talking about fundamental changes.
+These are only two aspects, but you're actually looking at twenty or more, so when you change your messaging infrastructure, your monitoring, logging, and scaling will also have to change.
+When any of them changes, other aspects will have to change in turn, and so on.
+You can't even do this in small steps, as the new parts don't fit with the rest of the existing system.

 TODO